sumitnemade/ragify/README.md

 - **🧠 Intelligent Context Fusion** and conflict resolution
 - **⚡ Real-time Processing** with async operations

-**Perfect for learning Ragify!** This example shows how to build a complete RAG system from scratch using all of Ragify's core features.
+**Great for learning Ragify!** This example shows how to build a RAG system using Ragify's core features.

 ## 📦 Setup